NREL/wakebench_swift/docs/source/simulations.rst

 The turbine present at the SWiFT test site is a modified version of a Vestas V27.
 The data related to the wind turbine is stored in the github repository under the folder `wt_data <https://github.com/NREL/wakebench_swift/tree/master/wt_data>`_.
 A version number is used to accommodate for potential versions of the turbine model that may be released in the future.
 For now, only one version is present: ``v1``, and it is considered the official wind-turbine model for this benchmark unless specified otherwise.

-The folder  ``wt_data`` has the following subfolders:
+The folder  ``wt_data/v1/`` has the following subfolders:

 - `FAST7_model`: Contains the simulation model for the program `FAST7 <https://nwtc.nrel.gov/FAST7>`_.
-An `OpenFAST <https://openfast.readthedocs.io/>`_ version will be provided in the near future.
 All the necessary files, including the FAST binary are provided in this folder.
 The model was developed by C. Kelley and J. White from Sandia National Laboratories.
 The model was tuned to match the measurements data (see the report mentioned below).
 Since most measurements were present below rated wind speed, the data are only provided for this range of wind speeds.

+- `OpenFAST_model`: Contains the model for `OpenFAST <https://openfast.readthedocs.io/>`_  1 and 2.
+It is recommended to use the `OpenFAST2` model (`\_OF2`) since the aerodynamic module received some important updates between `OpenFAST1` and `OpenFAST2` which affects the results.

+- `OpenFAST_model_NALU`: Containes the `OpenFAST1` model, adjusted such that it can be used directly within NALU (`WakeMod=0` and `CompInflow=2`)

 - `Raw_model`: To ease the implementation of the turbine model into another format than the FAST format, simple CSV files are provided in this directory.
 The data matches the data present in the `FAST_model` but its format should be straightforward to read.
 This folder contains:
    - ``OperationalConditions.csv``: Pitch and Rotational Speed as function of wind speed.